Trust policy

 What the labels do not mean

-• Structured desk review does not mean hands-on testing.
+• Structured evidence review does not mean hands-on testing.

 • Spec-verified comparison does not mean independently measured performance.